azureautomation/automation-packs/101-import-and-start-job/README.md

 ### Job

 A job will be triggered once the other resources are deployed.
 The job needs a unique GUID as the jobId.
-This is determined by getting a unique guid based on the resource group and deployment name using [guid(resourceGroup().id, deployment().name)].
+This is determined by getting a unique guid based on the resource group and deployment name, subscription, and runbook name using [guid(subscription().subscriptionId, resourceGroup().id, deployment().name, parameters('runbookName'))].
 If you redeploy this template then you should give a different name for the deployment to ensure a new job gets created.